(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 2. Excavation.
 Dig the well footprint to the planned depth, sloping back from the foundation.

 3. Foundation cut.
 Saw-cut the opening with a wet diamond blade.
 For block foundations, individual blocks are removed; for poured walls, the cut piece is lowered out as a unit.
-A header is installed above the opening.
+A structural header is installed above the opening, sized for the load.

 4. Frame and waterproof.
-Build the rough opening, install peel-and-stick flashing, set the window, and seal exterior penetrations.
+Build the rough opening, install peel-and-stick flashing, set the window plumb, and seal exterior penetrations.

 5. Well installation.
-Anchor the well (galvanized steel or composite) to the foundation, set the bottom gravel layer, and install a ladder or steps if the well is over 44" deep.
+Anchor the well to the foundation, set the bottom gravel layer, and install a ladder or steps if the well is over 44" deep.

-8. Inspection.
-The municipal inspector verifies opening size, well dimensions, ladder (if required), drainage, and that the window operates from inside without keys or tools.
+9. Inspection.
+The municipal inspector verifies opening size, well dimensions, ladder (if required), drainage, and that the window operates from inside without keys, tools, or special knowledge.

 Common Mistakes We See in West Michigan Basements

-About a third of the egress windows we look at in older Grand Rapids homes were installed by previous owners or low-bid contractors and do not actually meet code.
+About a third of the egress windows we look at in older Grand Rapids-area homes were installed by previous owners or low-bid contractors and do not actually meet code.
 The most common problems:

 • Undersized window wells.
-Wells that are 32" wide instead of 36", or that provide less than 9 sq ft of floor area, will fail inspection.
-We see this constantly with cheap pre-fab wells.
+Wells that are 32" wide instead of 36", or that provide less than 9 sq ft of floor area, fail R310.2.3 on inspection.
+We see this constantly with cheap pre-fab wells sized for cosmetic light wells, not egress.

 • Sill height over 44".
-Older homes with high foundation walls often end up with the window mounted too high.
+Older homes with high foundation walls often end up with the window mounted too high to satisfy R310.2.2.
 If you cannot exit without a step, it does not meet code — period.

 • Blocked exits.
-Landscaping, deck supports, AC condensers, or fences placed too close to the well render it non-compliant even if the original install was fine.
+Landscaping, deck supports, AC condensers, fences, or hose reels placed too close to the well render it non-compliant even if the original install was fine.
+Egress is enforced as a continuous condition, not a one-time install.

 • No drainage.
 Wells without gravel or a tied-in drain fill with water during heavy rain.
 We have seen window wells become 18"-deep puddles that rotted out the window frame within two years.